opendatadiscovery/odd-collector-gcp/docker/README.md

 ### Configure and run the Collector

-1. Paste the token obtained in the previous step into the `docker/config/collector_config.yaml` file under the `token` entry
+1. Paste the token obtained in the previous step into the `docker/config/collector_config.yaml` file under the `token` entry.
+Replace `<YOUR_PROJECT>` with the ID of your GCP project.
 2. Create a GCP API key using [this](https://cloud.google.com/docs/authentication/getting-started) documentation.
 Save this key to a file `docker/config/key.json`
 3. Run **from the project root folder** `docker-compose -f docker/demo.yaml up -d odd-collector-gcp`.